 Carp Tea Pet

-The carp is seen adorning many traditional Chinese and Japanese homes and business establishments.
+You can find the carp adorning many traditional Chinese and Japanese homes and business establishments.
 It is no surprise this fish swam its way onto the chaban (tea tray!).
-The carp is the ultimate symbol of good luck and is always present during many festivals and celebrations.
+The carp is the ultimate symbol of abundance and is always present during many festivals and celebrations.

 Bat Tea Pet

 While in the west, the bat isn’t always associated with good fortune and positivity, in Chinese culture, it is a symbol of great luck.
-The “fu” in “bianfu” (bat) is pronounced the same as the “fu” meaning good luck in Chinese.
+The pronunciation of the “fu” in “bianfu” (bat) is the same as the “fu” meaning good luck in Chinese.
 Let’s change our negative connotations associated with this peaceful creature and perhaps even put one atop our tea table!

 Elephant Tea Pet